stjudecloud/docs/docs/guides/data/data-overview.md

 #### Embargo dates

+The embargo date specifies the date that a publishing embargo on the file in question has been lifted.
+Publishing using any of the files _before_ the embargo date has passed is strictly prohibited as outlined in the data access agreement.
+Typically, samples from the same Data Access
-An embargo date is the time at which access to data is allowed to users for publishing purposes.
-Typically, samples from the same Data Access Unit all have the same embargo date, as they are usually released on St.
+Unit all have the same embargo date, as they would have been released on St.
 Jude Cloud at the same time.
-Publishing any results derived from this data before this embargo date is not permitted as outlined in the data access agreement.

 **Current Embargo Dates**